DominikCS50/CS50/README.md

 # CS50
 My work from CS50’s Introduction to Computer Science Course by Harvard

+5.03/ finance is the most recent completed, most sophisticated task.

 6.11/ dna is the most recent completed, most sophisticated task.

 My CS50 journey has started with working on C, the basics of programming.